Beitostølen - Sørre Hemsing - Vasetstølen (approx. 70 km)

 From the Radisson BLU Beitostølen, head towards town then turn right at the junction in the center down towards Beito.
 At the bottom of the hill turn right again and continue towards Lykkja and Slettefjellvegen.
 After approx. 10 km the road starts to climb up the mountain to the highest point of 1315 meters.
 Here there are nice wide gravel roads, with stunning views.
 The descent from the top is rather steep so we recommend cycling carefully, especially in wet conditions.
 It’s worth stopping on the descent to admire the great views over towards the mountains in Vang, especially when visibility is good.
 Just before you reach the toll barrier, we recommend making a detour to Sputrefossen on the right-hand side.

 The cycle ride continues on fine gravel roads between Midtre and Sør Syndin towards Trøllhovd.
 There may be a few wet sections.
-Continue on to Murkelie and then you will cycle with Vasetvatnet on your left side, following the signs to Vaset.
+Continue on to Murkelie from where you will cycle with Lake Vasetvatnet on your left hand side, following the signs to Vaset.
 Cyclists will receive a warm welcome at Vasetstølen, a unique courtyard with log houses from the 1700s and 1800s.
 Here you can stay in charming cabins, as well as get traditional, home-cooked food.
 Vaset is one of the region's best starting points for both short and longer cycling trips, with Stølsvidda and Golsfjellet close by.
 In addition, there are good amenities here, with grocery shops, sports shops and dining places.

 Have a great trip!